Toyota LiteAce: 1982–1991 (R20, R30) TownAce van, MasterAce Surf van

 Initially, the only available engine was the 1812 cc 2Y-U engine outputting 95 PS in a rear-wheel drive configuration.
 Transmission choices comprised a five-speed manual and a four-speed automatic with overdrive (the first for this type of vehicle).
 By 1983, additional gasoline engines: the 1290 cc 4K-J inline-four engine with 69 PS, the 1626 cc 1Y-J inline-four giving 84 PS, and the 1998 cc 3Y-U with 88 PS had been made available.
 Some markets gained the option of the 1974 cc 2C diesel engine with 72 PS in May 1983.
 In May 1983, the 1998 cc 3Y-EU engine with electronic fuel injection (EFI) rated at 97 PS was made available.
 The following year in May, a high performance specification same engine was released with 115 PS was made available.
 A new turbocharged 2C-T diesel model displacing 1974 cc and proving 82 PS or 88 PS was introduced in August 1984, followed by part-time four-wheel drive models with a sub transmission in November 1985 (with the 1998 cc 3Y-EU gasoline or 82 PS 2C-T turbo diesel engine).
 For exports, the 2237 cc 4Y-E engine arrived with the August 1985 facelift and provided 75 kW and 180 Nm.

 Toyota released the Estima in May 1990—a larger vehicle than the TownAce and MasterAce Surf.
 While the R20/R30 models were typically discontinued in export markets in 1990 with the release of this new model (usually badged Previa overseas), for Japan, production continued until January 1992.
-This was because unlike the R20/R30, the Estima did not fall under the "number five" tax bracket regarding Japanese vehicle size tax legislation.
+The reason being that unlike the R20/R30, the Estima did not fall under the "number five" tax bracket regarding Japanese vehicle size tax legislation.
 To comply, dimensions had to remain under 1700 mm for width and 4700 mm in length, plus 2000 cc for engine displacement.
 It was not until January 1992 that Toyota released smaller, complying versions of the Estima in Japan under the names Estima Emina and Estima Lucida.
 These cars replaced the high-end MasterAce Surf, with a rebodied version of the R20/R30 TownAce continuing on until 1996.